DunedinJS/dunedin-modern-javascript/README.md

 # Dunedin Modern Javascript

-A series of tutorials/workshops/hacks for learning modern JavaScript
+A series of tutorials/workshops/hack-sessions for learning modern JavaScript.

+This is intended to cater to a broad range of experience levels.
+Some exposure to old-fashioned JavaScript or intepreted programming languages such as Python, Ruby, or PHP is a good base entry level.

-Interactive workshops are best because it's so easy for people to open up their browser console, Node.js, jsbin.com, or similar.
+Workshops contain a targetted set of theory but are best delivered interactively.
+It's very easy for people to open up their browser console, Node.js, jsbin.com, or similar to follow along and test out code samples.

-By modern JavaScript we mean:
+__By modern JavaScript we mean:__

 * features from the ES5 spec which recently came into mainstream use (usually since IE8 support was dropped)
 * features from the ES6/ES2015 and ES7/ES2016 specs -- most of these are supported by current browsers